-If you are a soon-to-be home seller and wondering what you should do to get maximum buyer attention and the best possible offers on your home, the following tips will help you make an informed and financially smart decision.
+If you are a soon-to-be home seller and wondering what you should do to get maximum buyer attention and the best possible offers on your home, the following tips will help you make an informed and financially smart decision on increasing home value.

 Take a Good Look at the Competition

 One of the best ways to make an informed decision about what your home will need to make it compete well in your area is to take a good look at the competition.

 To do this, ask your real estate professional to show you a few homes that will be direct competitors to yours.
 These properties should have similar features to yours such as being in a gated community or is a condo property, and have them point out what buyers liked or didn't like about each one.

 You can also attend a few open houses in your area and quietly observe the reactions of prospective buyers as they tour these homes.

-By getting this type of inside information, you will be able to begin looking at your home through the eyes of prospective buyers and seeing what changes should be made to add value to a home.
+By getting this type of inside information, you will be able to begin looking at your home through the eyes of prospective buyers and see what changes should be made to add value to a home.

 Track Market Trends